Arcadia-Science/chlamy-comparison/README.md

 # Computational Protocols

 For each step run the commands indicated in code blocks from the "chlamy-comparison" directory.
+This repository uses conda to manage software environments and installations.
+You can find operating system-specific instructions for installing miniconda [here](https://docs.conda.io/en/latest/miniconda.html).

+## Getting started with this repository

+After installing conda run the following command to create the pipeline run environment.
+We installaed Miniconda3 version `23.7.3'.

+        conda env create -n morph2d --file envs/morph2d.yml conda activate morph2d

 ## Protocol for segmenting cells and taking measurements of 2D morphology